-The student Textbooks are available in either hardcover or paperback editions.
+The student textbooks are available in either hardcover or paperback editions.
 The price of the hardcover books is not that much higher, so you might want to consider that option.

-The Teaching Notes and Solutions books have brief notes on each chapter, but the bulk of each book consists of complete solutions for all problems in its companion Textbook.
-While the simple answer keys at the back of the Textbooks provide the answers, you will sometimes want to refer to the complete solutions.
+The Teaching Notes and Solutions books have brief notes on each chapter, but the bulk of each book consists of complete solutions for all problems in its companion textbook.
+While the simple answer keys at the back of the textbooks provide the answers, you will sometimes want to refer to the complete solutions.
 The Teaching Notes and Solutions books include answers for Class Activities and Discussion Questions as well.

 Workbooks have additional problems presented in four groups: Basic Practice, Further Practice, Challenging Practice, and Enrichment.
 It might be possible to skip the workbooks, but I think they will be useful for additional practice on troublesome concepts.
 I also think they might be valuable for testing material.
-There are no cumulative exams in the course, so you could select problems from a Workbook to assign for a test.
+There are no cumulative exams in the course, so you could select problems from a workbook to assign for a test.
 You might also select problems from previous chapters to provide either cumulative review or cumulative testing.
-Separate Workbook Solutions books for each Workbook have complete solutions for all Workbook problems.
+Separate Workbook Solutions books for each workbook have complete solutions for all workbook problems.

 Dimensions Math is the result of collaboration between Star Publishing Pte Ltd of Singapore and Singapore Math, Inc. in the United States.
-The series for levels 7 and 8 follows the math framework for Singapore which is more advanced than ours, but it also covers most of the Common Core State Standards for the U.S. This means that these two levels cover what is required for two different systems.
+The series for levels 7 and 8 follows the math framework for Singapore which is more advanced than in the U.S., but it also covers most of the Common Core State Standards for the U.S. This means that these two levels cover what is required for two different systems.
 That’s a lot to cover in a few short years.
-Consequently, you might want to slow down a bit, using the Workbooks to solidify knowledge before moving on.
+Consequently, you might want to slow down a bit, using the workbooks to solidify knowledge before moving on.
 Since this is a new series, it remains to be seen how well students are able to manage the workload.